brandontrabucco/nerf/README.md

 ## Training

-In addition to rendering, this package provides several helpful utilities for training a NeRF model with supervised learning given image pose pairs.
+This package provides several helpful utilities for training a NeRF model with supervised learning given image pose pairs.
 You can build a dataset for training a NeRF model using the provided PixelRayDataset class.

 ```python
 from nerf.dataset import PixelRayDataset